Skip to content

 Join NOW To keep Culture Press going!

-On 6 December, the new House of Representatives will be sworn in. a week later, the deliberations on the budget tabled by the incumbent caretaker cabinet in September will begin.
+On 6 December, the new House of Representatives will be sworn in. a week later, deliberations will begin on the budget tabled by the incumbent caretaker cabinet in September.
 The then secretary of state for culture, Gunay Uslu, has since flown the coop and cannot be challenged on her budget.
 Someone else will now have to defend that budget.

 For those who wondered whether calm in politics is guaranteed at least until the next budget, we can tell you that there is no such guarantee.
 That applies to all budgets, and since the PVV is unanimously of the opinion that no more money should go to what Wilders calls 'leftist' culture, the sector should hold its heart.